opencog/atomspace/opencog/persist/README.md

               which works in conjunction with the CogServer to provide network-distributed AtomSpaces.

+* sexcom   -- Respond to a very special set of 17 s-expression commands.
+              These are used to provide high-speed network I/O for the CogServer to provide network-distributed AtomSpaces.

 * sql      -- Postgres, for now.
 Works OK for most uses -- with caveats.
               Mostly, it's slow, running 3x slower than the RocksDB backend.
 It also fails to support some newer AtomSpace